It is a common practice that a DB architect has to design a relational database tailored to a particular solution.

 Let us first identify the necessary entities:

-Company and employee have a many-to-many relationship since an employee could work for different companies, and the companies have many employees.
+Company and Employee have a many-to-many relationship since an employee could work for different companies, and companies have many employees.

 The same works for position and employee, because many employees can work in one position within one company as well as in different companies.
 Herewith, an employee could work in different positions both within one company and at many different ones.
 As a result, the relationship between position and company is many-to-many as well.

-The “project” entity follows the same logic: the project relates to all other above-mentioned entities as many-to-many.
+The Project entity follows the same logic: it relates to all other abovementioned entities as many-to-many.

 For simplicity, let us say that an employee uses one set of skills in a project.
 Then, the relationship between project and skill is also many-to-many.